PrairieLearn/PrairieLearn/docs/python-grader/index.md

 ## Banning/Disallowing library functions

 One can hook into library functions in the setup code to disallow students from accessing certain functions.
-This example is taken from the `demoAutograderNumpy` question.
+This example is taken from the [demo/autograderNumpy] question.

 By setting the library functions equal to `Feedback.not_allowed`: